Agamennon/redux-tiny-router/README.md

 ```

 The router will navigate to (/somepath?message=1) and set the router object with the info, for that it fires an action `type:'ROUTER_NAVIGATION'`
-that you can use to intercept the action on your middleware and do all sorts of interesting thinks, more later...
+that you can use to intercept the action on your middleware and do all sorts of interesting things, more later...

 Some more cool actions: